flatironinstitute/slurm-prometheus-exporter/README.md

 - `cluster` (`report` with /metrics): name of cluster to limit report to, may be repeated, defaults to all clusters
 - `start`: start time for query range, defaults to `year` (metrics are returned as counters, so you should keep this value relatively fixed)
 - `end`: end time for query range, defaults to `hour` (queries are split into whole days + partial day as slurmdbd/mysql is much faster at these)
+- `historical`: if true, reports every value over the whole time range, either daily or hourly (if `hourly` is true), which can be used (with `-O`) to produce backfilling data

 Timestamps may be specified as: